iagox86/skullsecurity.org/_posts/2015-12-22-sans-hackfest-writeup-hackers-of-gravity.md

 <s>Last week</s>A few weeks ago, SANS hosted a private event at the Smithsonian's Air and Space Museum as part of SANS Hackfest.
 An evening in the Air and Space Museum just for us!
 And to sweeten the deal, they set up a scavenger hunt called "Hackers of Gravity" to work on while we were there!

-We worked in small teams (I teamed up with <a href='https://twitter.com/ericgershman'>Eric</a>, who's also writing this blog with me).
+We worked in small teams (I teamed up with Sabine, who's also writing this blog with me).
 All they told us in advance was to bring a phone, so every part of this was solved with our phones and Google.

 Each level began with an image, typically with a cipher embedded in it.
 After decoding the cipher, the solution and the image itself were used together to track down a related artifact.